New England School of Integrative Yoga Therapeutics

 Embodied Awareness 200-hr Teacher Training with a therapeutic emphasis

-**Please note that Bo has decided to suspend her 200 hour teacher trainings as the blend of yoga, mindfulness, psychology, and neuroscience seem to fit better with those whom have already completed a 200 hour training.
-However, we would highly recommend Bo’s newest online course and collaboration: Yoga, Mindfulness, Neuroscience, the Body and Contemplative Practice (more info here).
+**Please note that we have decided to suspend her 200 hour teacher trainings as of June, 2015 in order to focus on our online offerings.
+If you are interested in an online training that corresponds closely to a 200-hour training, consider our Integrative Yoga Therapeutics online training. we also recommend our newest online course and collaboration: Yoga, Mindfulness, Neuroscience, the Body and Contemplative Practice (more info here).
 This course has the option complete both an in-person weekend intensive and a highly supervised 6 month online course component including biweekly webinars with Bo and her senior teachers.
-You may find more information about the weekend intensive by clicking here.

 - How can I improve my practice, work, life, and relationships using tools from yoga, mindfulness, neuroscience and psychology?